CompuTec/computec-docs/docs/processforce/administrator-guide/sap-business-one/pf-references-in-sap.md

 sidebar_position: 3
 ---

-# ProcessForce References on SAP Business One Documents
+# CompuTec ProcessForce References on SAP Business One Documents

+This page serves as a **reference** guide to understand how CompuTec ProcessForce integrates with standard SAP Business One documents.

+Each section below lists the fields populated by ProcessForce in the respective documents, covering both **header** and **child** (line-level) details.
+These fields support traceability, automation, and audit requirements in manufacturing scenarios.

+---

 ## Receipt from Production